 During a hurricane, it is important to have an adequate supply of food and water.
-The current recommendation is to have a three-day supply on hand.

 Stock your own

 Make sure to stock up on food and water in advance.
 This is particularly important if you require a special diet because some items could be hard to find in the wake of a hurricane.
 Consider purchasing shelf-stable food or non-perishable items that can be easily stored and prepared without electricity.